FabianSchoenberger/cloud-computing/README.md

 Now the preparations are done and we can setup the rest.

 ## Databases
-TODO: we have to create two databases...
+First we create a PostgeSQL instance with CloudSQL in GCP.
+We keep the default settings (if wanted change the region).
+We name the instance 'flou-postgres-instance'.
+Then we navigate to the instance and create two databases, one for the authentication-service and one for the todo-service.
+We name the databases 'flou-auth' and 'flou-todo' respectively.
+We also create a user for each database, with the same name as the corresponding database, and set a password.
+Now we navigate to the 'Connections' tab and add the IP '0.0.0.0/0' to the authorized networks.
+This allows all IP addresses to connect to the database.
+In our case this means that the pods in the GKE cluster can connect to the database.
+This is definitely not recommended for production, but for our purposes it is sufficient to keep the setup simple.

+One should follow this guide for the recommended approach: https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine.

+Now we have a running PostgreSQL instance with two databases, which can be accessed from the GKE cluster.
+We find the public IP of the instance in the 'Overview' tab under 'Public IP address.
+It is also possible to connect from a PostgreSQL client (e.g. pgAdmin), by using the public IP of the instance and the user credentials.

+Note down the public IP, the credentials and the database names, as they will be needed later for GKE secrets.

 ## GKE Cluster
-We create a GKE Cluster in GCP using the webpage.
+Now we create a GKE Cluster in GCP using the webpage.
 When creating the cluster we use the 'Standard mode'.
 We change it's name to `flou-cluster-1` and keep all the other settings at default.
 This will create a Kubernetes cluster with 3 nodes, which is then used to host all of our services (frontend-service, todo-service, authentication-service).